airborne-dad/AirlineTraining/_posts/Notes/jumpseat.md

 	•	But if you’re flying with a low-time captain or expecting turbulence, autopilot can save a lot of mental bandwidth.
 	•	The captain hand-flew from about 2,000 feet all the way down, using PAPI and basically treating it like a single-engine piston.
 He advises not to get overly reliant on the flight.
 Don't get in the habit of doing that from the get-go.
 	•	CA called ground for help since ground has all the resources and knows the local drill—especially at Indy.
 	•	The ACARS message about your arrival gate also shows estimated turn times.
 If it’s a really short turnaround (like 50 minutes), you can sometimes wait on your post-flight walk-around.
 The new crew will likely show up soon and can knock out the preflight inspection for you—particularly nice in bad weather.
 	•	On both flights, the FO (as PM) had to make the descent announcement and the “FA, prepare for landing” call.
-	•	Per SOP, those are two separate calls, although some people combine them in practice.
-	•	On his LOE, they were pretty particular about the timing: about 30 miles before TOD so passengers have a heads-up before the seatbelt sign comes on.
+Per SOP, those are two separate calls, although some people combine them in practice.
+He did it about 10-15 minutes prior to reaching TOD, so passengers had a heads-up before the seatbelt sign came on.
 The captain said to consult the Customer Service Guide and get comfortable with those PAs.